Wolfin’ Part 1

-- It’s time to get a cut when brushing, and pomade or gel no longer contains your hair.
+- It’s time to get a cut when brushing and pomade or gel no longer lays down your your hair.

 - Make sure you let your barber know to start high and work their way down.
 This will ensure they do not f*@k up your progress!!!!!

 JUST SO YOU KNOW